 8. Templates - if you have any saved templates, you can select them from here to add to your message.

-9. Character counter - use this counter to track how many characters your message is using.
+9. Emojis - use this button to include emojis in your message.
+It's important to remember that emojis are classified as Unicode and will affect how many characters your message is using.

-10. Message content - just click anywhere in the box to drop in the curser and start composing your message, or you can add a template by using the dropdown above.
+10. Message content window - just click anywhere in the box to drop in the cursor and start composing your message, or you can add a template by using the dropdown above.